 The exhibition has 33 scenes which are packed for transport, also a number of scenery items.

-Alan will happily discuss any queries you have.
+Kathryn will happily discuss any queries you have.
 Please see phone number or email address above.

 A share of any donations that you may acquire would be gratefully received.